awk Programs

 Many of these programs use the library functions presented in

-section A Library of awk
+section A Library of awk Functions.

 This section presents a number of POSIX utilities that are implemented in

-.
-Re-inventing these programs in awk
+awk.
+Re-inventing these programs in awk is often enjoyable,

 since the algorithms can be very clearly expressed, and usually the code is

 very concise and simple.
-This is true because awk
+This is true because awk does so much for you.

 It should be noted that these programs are not necessarily intended to